-For some reason, Ko Phi Phi has remained “the” place to go in Thailand, much like Sunny Beach is the hotspot to visit in Bulgaria, especially if you are Russian, English (Northern English specifically), or Scandinavian.
+For some reason, Ko Phi Phi has remained “the” place to go in Thailand, much like Sunny Beach is the hot spot to visit in Bulgaria, especially if you’re Russian, English (northern English specifically), or Scandinavian.

 Ten years ago, it was a quiet seaside town with beautiful beaches and good clubs.
-But just like with so many other destinations in the world, as word got out about how nice it was, it got more and more popular and more and more built for tourists.
-Just as Phuket, Ko Phi Phi, and Cancun turned into these gawdy resort towns, Sunny Beach went the same way.
+But as with so many other destinations in the world, as word got out about how nice it was, it got more and more popular and more and more built for tourists.
+It went the way of Phuket, Ko Phi Phi, and Cancun and turned into a gawdy resort town.

 Everyone told me Sunny Beach was a good party, but that didn’t really sell the place to me.
 Another beach party town?
 Great.
-I just spent three weeks in Ios working on my tan and Ouzu drinking skills.
-However, the people I was traveling with were heading there, so I figured I’d join them.
+I just spent three weeks in Ios working on my tan and ouzu-drinking skills.
+But the people I was traveling with were heading there, so I figured I’d join them.
 We were all going the same route back to Sofia anyway.

-While the nightlife is amazing (if you like to party until 6 a.m. with drunk 18 year olds, that is), there is really nothing else special about this place.
+While the nightlife is amazing (if you like to party until 6am with drunk 18 year olds, that is), there’s really nothing else special about this place.
 Absolutely nothing.
-I stayed 3 nights (2 nights too long) because I ran into friends from Ios.
+I stayed three nights (two nights too long) because I ran into friends from Ios.

-You are probably thinking, “Come on, Matt, is it really that bad?
+You’re probably thinking, “Come on, Matt, is it really that bad?
 There must be something nice about it.”
 You’re right, there is something nice about it—it has a pretty amazing water park nearby.
 It’s huge and has some great water slides.
 I love water parks, and this is a really good one.
 But you can go to the water park as a day trip from Varna or Burgas and avoid Sunny Beach entirely.

 So why do I hate Sunny Beach so much?

 Well, first, the beach itself.
 It’s covered in beach chairs.
-So many beach chairs that you can barely put a towel.
+So many beach chairs that you can barely put down a towel.
 I’m not exaggerating.
-Here is a photo:
+Here’s a photo:

 Look at all those chairs!
-This photo is from the end of the beach where there is some sand but if you look in the distance, you see chairs spreading out like a virus.
-In fact, it’s not really a beach as much as it is a parking lot full of chairs placed over some sand.
+This photo is from the end of the beach where there’s some sand, but if you look in the distance, you see chairs spreading out like a virus.
+In fact, it’s not really a beach so much as a parking lot full of chairs placed over some sand.
 They should rename this place Sunny Chair.

-My Bulgarian friends say this only happens “sometimes,” and that the water is “usually” nice.
+My Bulgarian friends say this only happens “sometimes” and that the water is “usually” nice.
 But when I pressed them a bit more, they got vague on just how little “sometimes” was.
-I got the impression that sometimes might be a bit frequent than they let on.
+I got the impression that sometimes might be a bit more frequent than they let on.

 Lastly, Sunny Beach is tacky tourism central.
-It’s simply full of glowing neon lights, bars, people on the street trying to get you into their restaurants or clubs, fast food chains, cheesy t-shirt sellers, and everything else a built-for-tourists destination has.
-If you had blindfolded me, drugged me, and woke me up in Sunny Beach, I could have easily said I was in any number of places in the world—Kuta Beach, Phuket, Cancun, a bad Florida ocean town, or any number of cookie-cutter beachy places in the world.
-There’s no culture or uniqueness to this place, accept that some signs were in Bulgarian.
+It’s full of glowing neon lights, bars, people on the street trying to get you into their restaurants or clubs, fast food chains, cheesy tee shirt sellers, and everything else a built-for-tourists destination has.
+If you’d blindfolded me, drugged me, and woken me up in Sunny Beach, I could have easily said I was in any number of places in the world—Kuta Beach, Phuket, Cancun, a bad Florida beach town, or any number of cookie-cutter beachy places in the world.
+There’s no culture or uniqueness to this place, except that some signs are in Bulgarian.

-Finally, Sunny Beach is filled with people who just want to over-pay for a week of drinking.
-It is always happy hour, there are always free shots, and huge night clubs that go until dawn.
-I felt like I was on Spring Break.
+Finally, Sunny Beach is filled with people who just want to overpay for a week of drinking.
+It’s always happy hour, there are always free shots, and huge night clubs go until dawn.
+I felt like I was on spring break.
 But if you really want to go on a binge on the cheap, there are tons of better destinations in Europe: Barcelona, Lagos, Ios, Dubrovnik, Varna, and Constanj, just to name six.
 Those places at least have some history, culture, and charm to them.

 In sum, Sunny Beach is a giant tourist trap of a destination with a bad beach, overpriced food, tacky bars and souvenir shops, and a bunch of drunks.
 If that sounds like fun to you, I highly recommend it.
 But there are better places to party than Sunny Beach.
 (I know, I’ve partied in them).
-While I love great nightlife, I would rather party in place that also actually has a nice beach.
+While I love great night life, I’d rather party in a place that also actually has a nice beach.

-If I never see Sunny Beach again, I’d be the world’s happiest man.
+If I never see Sunny Beach again, I’ll be the world’s happiest man.